moby/moby/docs/sources/installation/gentoolinux.md

 The package should properly pull in all the necessary dependencies and prompt for all necessary kernel options.
-The ebuilds for 0.7+ include use flags to pull in the proper dependencies of the major storage drivers, with the “device-mapper” use flag being enabled by default, since that is the simplest installation path.
+The ebuilds for 0.7+ include use flags to pull in the proper dependencies of the major storage drivers, with the "device-mapper" use flag being enabled by default, since that is the simplest installation path.

     sudo emerge -av app-emulation/docker